KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### Santa Monica Pier at Night

 I arrived in Santa Monica after dark.
 I was staying about a block from the pier, so I walked there to get a good look at it at night.
+It was magical!

 ![](los-angeles-2023-images/santa-monica-pier-at-night.jpg)
 Santa Monica Pier at night